GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

 Gluu.Root # python keystore_Config.py
 ```

-- Restart Identity and oxAuth on all servers, then restart all your Gluu servers
+- [Restart](../operation/services.md#restart) the identity and oxauth services on all servers,

+- Log out and restart all your Gluu servers

 ```
-Gluu.Root # service identity stop && service oxauth restart && service identity start
-Gluu.Root # logout
+logout
 service gluu-server-4.0 restart
 ```